The Way: Jesus or Muhammad?

 † Jesus said that His Father expected us to love one another unconditionally, the way a father loves his children.

-† Jesus told His followers to love their enemies and to forgive them any transgressions, even transgressions against Him and His Father.
+† Jesus told His followers to love their enemies and to forgive them any transgressions, even those against Him and His Father.

 5:33 Indeed, the punishment of those who fight Allah and His Messenger and go around corrupting the land is to be killed, crucified, have their hands and feet cut off on opposite sides, or to be banished from the land.
 That is a disgrace for them in this life, and in the life to come theirs will be a terrible punishment.